 Imagination as poetics of cognition

-• Grazia Pulvirenti Università degli Studi di Catania
+• Grazia Pulvirenti Università degli studi di Catania

 • Renata Gambino Università degli Studi di Catania